Ronan-Kelley/autonCalc/README.md

 # controls
 arrow keys - move current marker

-enter - set position of current marker, create and swap control to new marker
+enter or left click - set position of current marker, create and swap control to new marker

 \[ - rotate counter-clockwise 15 degrees